jaspervdj/hakyll/examples/hakyll/tutorials/part07.markdown

 ---
 title: Interlude
-what: some various tips and tricks about Hakyll
+what: gives some various tips and tricks about Hakyll
 ---

 ## Auto-compilation